valhuber/ApiLogicServer/api_logic_server_cli/project_tutorial/readme.md

 &nbsp;

-<summary>Key Takeaways: Instant Projects, Standard-based Customization, Unique Declarative Rules</summary>
+<summary>Key Takeaways: Instant App/API, Standard-based Customization, Unique Declarative Rules</summary>

-We have seen a **remarkably simple** approach to creating database systems with a **modern API-based softare architecture:**
+You have seen the **fastest and simplest** way to create **modern API-based database systems:**

 1. Use the `ApiLogicServer create` command to create a Flask/SQLAlchemy project from your database.
 Zero learning curve.
 Projects are **instantly executable**, providing: